citrusframework/citrus/src/manual/test-case.md

 }
 ```

 The status allows following values: DRAFT, READY_FOR_REVIEW, DISABLED, FINAL.
-The meta-data information to a test is quite important to give the reader a first information about
+The meta-data information to a test is quite important to give the reader a first information about the test.
-the test.
 It is also possible to generate test documentation using this meta-data information.
-The built-in Citrus
-documentation generates HTML or Excel documents that list all tests with their metadata information and description.
+The built-in Citrus documentation generates HTML or Excel documents that list all tests with their metadata information and description.

+**Note**
 Tests with the status DISABLED will not be executed during a test suite run.
-So someone can just start adding
-planned test cases that are not finished yet in status DRAFT.
-In case a test is not runnable yet because it is not finished,
-someone may disable a test temporarily to avoid causing failures during a test run.
-Using these different statuses one can
-easily set up test plans and review the progress of test coverage by comparing the number of DRAFT tests to those in the FINAL state.
+So someone can just start adding planned test cases that are not finished yet in status DRAFT.
+In case a test is not runnable yet because it is not finished, someone may disable a test temporarily to avoid causing failures during a test run.
+Using these different statuses one can easily set up test plans and review the progress of test coverage by comparing the number of DRAFT tests to those in the FINAL state.

 Now you know the possibilities how to write Citrus test cases in XML or Java.
-Please choose whatever code language type you want (Java, XML, Spring bean syntax)
-in order to write Citrus test cases.
+Please choose whatever code language type you want (Java, XML, Spring bean syntax) in order to write Citrus test cases.
 Developers may choose Java, testers without coding experience may run best with the XML syntax.
-We are constantly working on even
-more test writing language support such as Groovy, Scala, Xtext, and so on.
+We are constantly working on even more test writing language support such as Groovy, Scala, Xtext, and so on.
 In general you can mix the different language types just as you like within your Citrus project which gives you the best of flexibility.